sanje2v/OldPhotoRestorationDLST/README.md

 * Other required python libraries are in 'requirements.txt'

 # Getting started
-Download all PyTorch and dlib weights from official repo (see top).
-Convert PyTorch weights to Tensorflow format weights using:
+Download all PyTorch and dlib weights from official repo (see page top).
+Then convert PyTorch weights to Tensorflow checkpoint format weights using:

 `python convert_weights_for_tf.py --input_weights netG_A <Path to VAE_A weights folder>/latest_net_G.pth netG_B <Path to VAE_B weights folder>/latest_net_G.pth mapping_net <Path to mapping net weights folder>/latest_net_mapping_net.pth --stage 1 --output_weights ./weights/Photo_Enhancement/tf_keras/out.weights`

-Then you can run inference using:
+Then inference can be done in a folder of input images using:

 `python main.py --input_folder <Folder with images> --checkpoint .\weights\Photo_Enhancement\tf_keras\out.weights --gpu_id 0`

 # License
->Any part of this source code should ONLY be reused for research purposes.
-This repo contains some modified source code from other sources who have been credited in source file where they are used.
+>Any part of this source code can ONLY be reused for research purposes with citation.
+This repo contains some modified source code from third-party sources who have been credited in files where they were used.
+Any commercial use of any part of this code requires a formal request to this repo's author.

 # References